10 Most Romantic Things for Couples to Do in Portugal’s Capital

 Looking for things to do with your lover in Lisbon?
-Portugal’s capital is one of the most romantic cities in Europe, and there are plenty of fun, interesting, and yes, romantic, sights and activities to choose from.
+Portugal’s capital is one of the most romantic cities in Europe.
+And there are plenty of fun, interesting, and yes, romantic, sights and activities to choose from.

 10 – Tagus River Cruise